circadianmentalhealth/circadian-data-standards/README-Templates/1- General Information & Instruction/README - Github Writing Instruction.md

 ---
 ### 9. Horizontal Lines
-Separate sections with horizontal lines, by writing this dash - three time. the horizontal line will appear as the one after this section
+Separate sections with horizontal lines, by writing this dash - three times.
+The horizontal line will appear as the one after this section

 ---